(Post updated March 2023)

 You’ve finally arranged to use your accrued frequent traveler points.
 If you’re like me, you’ve saved those for a special trip.
 I like to use points for my ‘extra’ personal travel like visiting family in Washington.
 It takes time (and money) to accrue those points, and more time (and money) to carefully book that trip with miles.
 So, if the trip is then cancelled for a covered reason, I want to re-bank those points.
 But now the airline or bank wants to charge me for redepositing my very own hard-earned points!
 Ouch, burned again.
 When your policy includes the Frequent Traveler Reward Program, you can get reimbursed for the charges associated with redepositing awards back into your account.

-I’m pretty sure I’m well enough to travel, but…what about my preexisting health condition?
+What about my preexisting health condition?

 This can be complicated.
 But rest assured that if you are medically able to travel when you book your trip and purchase your travel insurance policy, you can find travel insurance coverage to give you peace of mind.
 Underlying conditions don’t need to be the end of your travel lifestyle.
 Note that this sort of policy must be purchased within two weeks of your making your first travel deposit or payment for the trip.